 At first glance, it seems as though the Tin Audio T3’s metal housings are identical to the T2 and they very nearly are.
 However, the barrel of the T3 is just slightly (approx 1mm) longer, the area where the MMCX sockets are has a notch in the middle and is straight on the bottom edge where the T2’s is angled.
 Another difference is the circular recession on the rear face, where the T2 is completely flat.

 Again we see the single tiny port on the rear face of the housings and another at the base of the nozzle.
-The nozzles have a nice ridge that hold eartips securely and there is a protective metal mesh covering the nozzle opening.
+The nozzles have a nice ridge that

 As expected, the build quality of the T3 is excellent; it’s lightweight, very durable and can be worn cable-down or over-ear.